-GBA opposes changes that remove the public meetings requirement from applications for approval of a draft plan of subdivision for the same reasons as set out in our comments above on Removal of third party appeals at the Ontario Land Tribunal.
+GBA oppose changes that remove the public meetings requirement from applications for approval of a draft plan of subdivision.
 Public and community participation in planning regulations and decisions is a central tenet of the principles of the Planning Act and ensure that the community's wishes for the character and future of their community are heard.
-Public consultations are critical in this respect and should not be abandoned.
+Public consultations are critical in this respect and should not be ignored or abandoned.